 As winter starts to settle into the garden, you might be thinking about putting on your slippers, not your gardening boots.
 But your garden still needs lots of love during the quieter months, and June is the perfect time for planting roses, citrus, and winter veggies, as well as preventing pesky lawn weeds.
 And don’t forget your pruning tools – some solid pruning now means you can look forward to beautiful blooms later in the year.

 - Trees and shrubs: Camellia sasanqua, camellia japonica, correa, crowea, daphne, flowering apricot, French lavender, Geraldton wax, grevillea, hebe, poinsettia.

-- Annuals and perennials: Begonia, marigold, hellebore, kalanchoe, pansy, polyanthus, strelitzia, violets, orange trumpet vine.
+- Annuals and perennials: Calendula, marigold, hellebore, kalanchoe, pansy, polyanthus, strelitzia, violets, orange trumpet vine.

 - If you think winter equals no flowers, think again.
 Cineraria, hollyhock, pansy, stock, alyssum and herbaceous perennials such as delphinium, Russell lupin, tuberose and gerbera are in full bloom.

 - Now is the perfect time to get natives like banksia, correa, crowea, eremophila, grevillea and kangaroo paw in the ground.
 Their roots are actively growing through this winter period, meaning they'll be beautifully established and ready to thrive come spring!